kitnato/neverquest/source/data/manual.md

 ##### Usable relics

-These relics allow direct interaction, usually granting a new action.
+These relics grant a new action.
 Some can be equipped for their effect to be granted.

 ##### Infusable relics

 Some of usable relics are infusable, meaning they allow [essence](#essence) to be spent on them to upgrade their effect via infusion levels.
+This can only be done achieved once a certain [skill](#skills) has been acquired.

 ###### Eldritch Codex